Governance and CSR Management

 - Human rights have always been important to Nevsun and to our operations at the Bisha Mine in Eritrea.
 A variety of human rights provisions were included in the core policies developed for the Bisha Mine from the outset of operations.

 - As part of our implementation of the UN Guiding Principles on Business and Human Rights, Nevsun has adopted a stand-alone Human Rights Policy and integrated a section on human rights in the Nevsun Code of Ethics in December 2014.

-- The Nevsun Human Rights Policy makes a series of commitments to ongoing human rights due diligence, in line with the UN Guiding Principles and to respecting human rights in the workplace and in communities in which we operate.
+- Nevsun’s Human Rights Policy makes a series of commitments to ongoing human rights due diligence, in line with the UN Guiding Principles and to respecting human rights in the workplace and in communities in which we operate.